-Physical, occupational and speech therapy, as well as audiology services, in the home are covered when prescribed by your primary care provider or specialist and may require prior authorization.

-Periodic assessment and continued authorization may be

-required to extend therapy beyond the time specified by the initial authorization.
+Physical, occupational and speech therapy, as well as audiology services, in the home are covered as home health care services when prescribed by your primary care provider or specialist and may require prior authorization.
+Periodic assessment and continued authorization may be required to extend therapy beyond the time specified by the initial authorization.